DataBiosphere/toil/docs/architecture.rst

 Caching
 ~~~~~~~

-Running bioinformatic pipelines requires efficient passing of large datasets between jobs.
+Running bioinformatic pipelines often require the passing of large datasets between jobs.
 Toil
-caches the resuts from jobs such that child jobs running on the same node can directly use the same
+caches the results from jobs such that child jobs running on the same node can directly use the same
-file object, thereby eliminating the need an intermediary transfer to the job store.
-Multiple child
+file objects, thereby eliminating the need for an intermediary transfer to the job store.
+Caching also
-jobs using the same file passed from a parent share the same physical file object and reduce the
+reduces the burden on the local disks, because multiple jobs can share a single file.
-burden on the disk.
-This allows pipelines to run faster, and also allows users to run more jobs
+The resulting drop in I/O allows pipelines to run faster, and, by the sharing of files,
+allows users to run more jobs in parallel by reducing overall disk requirements.
-in parallel as parallelly running jobs requesting the same file share a portion of their requested
-disk.